Funky Frame

 Philosophy

-Funky is built on a set of core principles that guide every architectural decision:
+Funky Frame is built on a set of core principles that guide every architectural decision:

 1. Progressive Enhancement

 The application works without JavaScript first.
-SPA behavior is a layer, not a requirement.
+SPA behaviour is a layer, not a requirement.
 If JavaScript fails, users still have a fully functional application.
 This isn't just about graceful degradation—it's about resilience.

 2. Modular Independence